 What Is Sea Buckthorn Oil?

 Also known as sandthorn, sallowthorn, and seaberry, the sea buckthorn plant is a deciduous shrub that grows at high altitudes in places like the Himalayan region, China, Russia, and northern Europe.
-Some people even refer to it as "the Holy Fruit of the Himalayas" — this plant’s got a lot of names.
+Some refer to it as "the Holy Fruit of the Himalayas.”

 This little shrub boasts an abundance of vitamins, minerals, and antioxidants that provide a multitude of health benefits.
 They include all four types of omega fatty acids, ten times more vitamin C than an orange, and a generous dose of vitamin E.

 Sea buckthorn oil is extracted from the fruit and seeds of the plant and can be applied topically or eaten.
 Whether it comes from the fleshy pulp of the berries or their small, nutrient-rich seeds, this oil can add incredible value to your skincare routine.

 Sea Buckthorn Benefits

 Naturally, a plant bursting with as many goodies as sea buckthorn offers a several benefits when applied to the skin.